ryanklee/LLM-Workflow-Director/docs/workflow_loop.md

     a.
 Summarize previous interactions and project state.
     b.
 Extract and highlight relevant information for the current task.
     c.
 Use efficient prompting techniques to maximize context utilization.
+10.10.
+Process LLM responses:
+    a.
+Parse structured responses into actionable data.
+    b.
+Update project state based on LLM recommendations.
+    c.
+Handle LLM-suggested actions within the workflow.
+    d.
+Provide detailed logging of LLM interactions and their effects on the project.

 ## 11. Prompt Engineering and LLM Interaction